-Premises Liability Lawyers in Miami
+Miami Premises Liability Lawyers

 Fighting for the Justice You Deserve

 Any property owner or manager has a duty to provide reasonable safety for those who visit his or her premises.
 The premises may either be public or private.
 You may have been a guest, client, customer, patron, or other lawful visitor to the property.

-Just because you were injured on a property does not automatically put the owner or manager at fault.
+However, just because you were injured on a property does not automatically put the owner or manager at fault.
 Some type of negligence must have occurred; negligence or wrongdoing is the basis for any personal injury claim.

-We have built a solid reputation as an industry leader in our field obtaining millions of dollars in recovered compensation for our clients since 1988 and garnering legal industry awards along the way.
-At our firm, your case will be handled with a team approach meaning you will have the advantage of several attorneys working on your behalf.
+We have built a solid reputation as an industry leader in our field, obtaining millions of dollars in recovered compensation for our clients since 1988 and garnering legal industry awards along the way.
+At our firm, your case will be handled with a team approach, meaning you will have the advantage of several attorneys working on your behalf.

 Various types of safety issues could fall under the umbrella of premises liability.

 - Accidents involving escalators and elevators

 - Wet, slippery, or greasy floors